 Liz held roles in equity research and equity sales trading, where she focused on corporate services and business management.
 She earned an Executive MBA from Brown University and IE University, where she studied global business and innovation.

-Beyond her professional work, Liz is an active member of AAPI New Jersey supporting youth leadership and cultural awareness initiatives.
+Beyond her professional work, Liz is an active member of AAPI New Jersey, supporting youth leadership and cultural awareness initiatives.
 She also has a strong appreciation for Providence and hopes to give back to the community that shaped part of her academic journey.

 We have two Advisory Councils that provide valuable guidance to our leadership, though they do not hold the fiduciary responsibilities of board members.
 These councils—one composed of professor scholars and the other of artists, designers, and creators—offer their expertise to help inform decision-making.